aidaroff/Algorithms-and-Tests/README.md

 # Algorithms-and-Tests
-Popular algorithms and test implemented by me;
+Popular algorithms and test implemented and tested by me;
-Primary language - Java;
-Testing framework - JUnit;